 A C++ memory location is either an object is or a contiguous collection of bit-fields.

 C++ bit fields are not separated from adjacent bit-fields for purposes of thread synchronization or volatility.
 Bit-fields are very difficult to use correctly in these contexts.

+TO-DO – Bit_Cast - Applies a bit representation to an object of a new type, for example copy a 64 bit IEEE 654 number to a 64 bit integer to perform bit operations and then cast back.

+Needs documentation.

+Issue was raised about padding bits between object/struct/union members can leak information.
+Where to put this?
+Mitigation – use member copy instead of byte-wise copy.

+When a struct, union or class is embedded within an array, implementations will typically add padding to provide efficient alignment and access.
+Therefore, the compiler will add padding bytes in case it is used in arrays.
+The padding bytes can be used as a secret channel to hide information and extract it later.

 6.3.2 Guidance to language users